Household-Management-101.com

 Finally, prepare any foods you can the day or two before Thanksgiving, such as pies, breads, or casseroles.
 Then, make a plan for how to re-heat or cook any of the food you prepare ahead of time, and also the food that must be cooked the day of Thanksgiving.

 To do this decide on the time you will eat Thanksgiving dinner, and then work backwards taking into account cooking times, what will be in the oven when, and at what temperature, and also preparation times for various items.
 Then, you can follow your plan to know when to start prepping various items, and when to place things in the oven.
+To help you with this task I've created a printable Thanksgiving day schedule for cooking you can fill out.

 Finally, the key to Thanksgiving stress avoidance is accepting help in the kitchen on Thanksgiving Day.
 Even if someone doesn't know how to cook some of the dishes they can help with food preparation, or even just washing dishes.
 Anything can be helpful and take the burden off you.
 You don't have to do this alone!